Call

 WIX.png

 If you don’t have a website, it’s really hard to compete in this world.
 It doesn’t have to be life-changing –buy a domain and build a website — make sure people know who you are, what you do, and how to get in touch with you.
 There’s a lot of debate on whether Wix is really a good choice for a website builder, but the truth is, it’s so stinking easy to use and has breath-takingly pretty templates.
-For $15 a month you can host your domain, build your site, and manage it.
+Starting at $16 a month for the basics, you can host your domain, build your site, and manage it.

 What to use it for: Hosting and managing your website